Poulton Research Project

 On our volunteers' page, you will find the answer all of your questions about volunteering at Poulton.
 We are not asking you to simply wash pots or move spoil.
 Within hours of your arrival on-site we expect you to be excavating serious archaeology.

-In light of the current Covid -19 outbreak the Poulton Research Project would like to advise that there are currently no plans to cancel our summer school for students.
+In light of the current Covid -19 outbreak the Poulton Research Project has taken the decision to cancel our summer school for students.

 We are, of course, monitoring the situation closely and listening to Government advice and recommendations.

 If you have any questions do not hesitate to contact us.

 The Poulton Project – Registered Charity Number 1094552

 The Poulton project was incorporated as a charity on August 7th 2002. the incorporation statement is: To further the education of the public in archaeology, history and architecture of a multi-period landscape in Chester hinterland known as The Poulton project and to promote and foster public knowledge, understanding and appreciation of archaeology generally.